Location: WASCAL Competence Centre in Ouagadougou, Burkina Faso

 Duration of contract: 3-years fixed term renewable contract

-WASCAL seeks to hire a GIS Technician.
+WASCAL seeks to hire a GIS and Remote Sensing Research Scientist.
 This is a local position and shall be based at the WASCAL Competence Centre in Ouagadougou, Burkina Faso.

 WASCAL is a research and education-focused institute designed to provide knowledge and climate services that should help tackle the climate change challenge and thereby enhance the resilience of human and environmental systems.
 It does so by strengthening the research capacity and infrastructure in West Africa related to climate change by pooling the expertise of ten West African countries and Germany.
 The West African countries include: Benin, Burkina Faso, Côte d‘Ivoire, The Gambia, Ghana, Mali, Niger, Nigeria, Senegal, Togo and Cape Verde.

-West African Science Service Centre on Climate Change and Adapted Land Use (WASCAL) with support from the Federal Ministry of Education and Research of Germany (BMBF) providing environmental and climate services.
-WASCAL therefore seeks to fill the position of GIS & RS scientist.
+West African Science Service Centre on Climate Change and Adapted Land Use (WASCAL) with support from the Federal Ministry of Education and Research of Germany (BMBF) is providing environmental and climate services.
+WASCAL, therefore, seeks to fill the position of GIS & RS scientist.

-The role of the GIS and RS SCIENTIST is to provide leadership to the GIS/RS lab in the design, development and delivery of data-driven climate services using GIS/RS instruments (mobile phones, GPS devices, Drones.
+The role of the GIS and Remote Sensing Research Scientist is to provide leadership to the GIS/RS lab in the design, development, and delivery of data-driven climate services using GIS/RS instruments (mobile phones, GPS devices, Drones.
 Satellite receiving antenna), technologies, data and systems.
-Reporting to the Head of The Data Management Department DMD, he is expected to strongly contribute to WASCAL research and innovation programs (e.g WRAP2), projects and activities.
+Reporting to the Head of the Data Management Department (DMD), he or she is expected to contribute to WASCAL research and innovation programs (e.g WRAP2), projects, and activities.

 - Contribute to any on-going remote sensing and GIS-related research in WASCAL.